cowfrank/Spotify-Data-Pipeline-AWS/README.md

 ##### 6. Now, in a different query window, you can run something like this and play around with the SQL <br>
 SELECT artist, track_name, album, popularity FROM "AwsDataCatalog"."spotify_db"."spotify_tracks" limit 30;
 ![S3 Folder](images/AthenaSQL.PNG)

+### Conclusion
+Now you have a fully functional pipeline of data from API -> S3 Bucket -> Glue -> Athena.
+This is a relatively simple project you can do to pick up AWS services.
+This platform allows you to do amazing things, including automation from the first Lambda Function to the input into the Glue Database.
+All of these Services can be monitored by CloudWatch, where you can see the logs of each service.
+Here, you can break down certain things that go wrong and troubleshoot each log.